anoma/nspec/docs/anomian.juvix.md

 > although they could.
 Instead, engine configurations are accessible separately
 > from the engine environments.
 This separation promotes modularity.

+!!! info "Local data of engines"

+    Each engine has its own local data, some of which is fixed, and some of which is dynamic.
+All these data together form the execution context.

 ## Chapter 6: What engines can do